HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 they must be certified.
 Repellents currently certified for use as fox

-deterrents include Scoot, Get Off My Garden and Wash and Get Off.
-Some
+deterrents include Scoot, Get Off My Garden and Wash and Get Off -

 older texts describe the use of a tar-like repellent, similar to the